stefclaus/hike-finder/README.md

 # Hike::Finder

 Welcome to Hike Finder!
-This gem will allow you to explore hikes in the mid-Atlantic region using Hiking Upward.
+This gem will allow you to explore mini-hikes (3 miles and under) in the mid-Atlantic region using Hiking Upward.

 ## Installation